arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-3-Operational-Data-Store/ReadMe.md

 JOINS on the database allow for outstanding flexibility but are extremely slow.
 If you are dealing with heavy reads on your database, you may want to think about de-normalizing your tables.
 You get your data into normalized form, and then you proceed with denormalization.
 So, denormalization comes after normalization.

-De-Normalization – Done to increase performance.
-Data redundancy increases. …read >> write
+Done to increase performance.

+Data redundancy increases.

+When read >> write